SenyaKir/layout_catalog/readme.md

 > Here are the [Layout Tasks Instructions](https://mate-academy.github.io/layout_task-guideline)

 *Important note*: In this task, you are allowed to link `*.scss` files directly in HTML `<link>` tags using `href` attribute.
-This is possible because [we use the Parcel library](https://en.parceljs.org/scss.html) to bundle your solution's source code.
+This is possible because [we use the Parcel library](https://en.parceljs.org/scss.html) to bundle your solution's source cod
 ## Checklist

 ❗️ Replace `<your_account>` with your GitHub username and copy the links to the `Pull Request` description: